Gas or Beer contraption

 This is a great "quickie" project!
 If you like puzzles, or enjoy trying to figure out how such a "mad" circuit works, click here for the manual, schematic, and more information.

-I made the original blinkie-LED Christmas Tree over 35 years ago as a special gift for family and friends.
+I made the original blinkie-LED Christmas Tree almost 40 years ago as a special gift for family and friends.
 I wrote an article on it for Modern Electronics magazine in 1988, and it's been widely copied (but never equalled) ever since.

 Today's version has an improved shape, but is otherwise just like the classic original.
 Here is the manual that comes with the kit.